nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Sysbuild.md

 ## Sysbuild files

 To include sub projects into building system, you must prepare `sysbuild.cmake` into main project folder.
-Sub projects can be located anywhere which are imported by `ExternalMCUXProject_Add` command inside sysbuild.cmake.
+Sub projects can be located anywhere which are imported by `ExternalMCUXProject_Add` command inside `sysbuild.cmake`.

 Take multicore hello_world for example: